 |D – 2||Mathematics||3 credits|

 Students are required to take one Natural Science course.
-They may either fulfill this requirement through Introductory Courses in a natural science, or they may take "Current Topics in Natural Sciences."
-This is the umbrella term for a series of interdisciplinary courses on contemporary scientific issues.
-There are multiple topics, so students may take more than one.
+They may either fulfill this requirement through rigorous introductory courses in Biology or Chemistry, or they may take dedicated Natural Science core courses (NSCI).

 D – 2 Mathematics (3 credits)

-In order to ensure a rigorous standard of Quantitative reasoning, all students are required to take Mathematical Modeling.
-Students who are not ready to engage in a college-level mathematics course are offered a series of special tutoring sessions as a pre-requisite to enrolling in Mathematical Modeling.
+In order to ensure a rigorous standard of Quantitative reasoning, all students are required to take Mathematical Modeling or Calculus I.

 Students take three additional credits in scientific, and quantitative skills.
 Courses are drawn from the Natural Sciences and Mathematics.